akiraafu/akiraafu/README.md

 - 👋 Hi, I’m @akiraafu
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Web Development
-- 📫 How to reach me junrongfu6@gmail.com
+- 📫 Reach me junrongfu6@gmail.com

 <!---
 akiraafu/akiraafu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.